shibdib/API-Registration-Mod-Revisited/README.md

 4. Go to *url.com*/install and select install

 5. Once installed, delete the install folder from your forum

+6. Use AUTOMOD to install the mod into your theme of choice
 ```

 Update (For DB Updates)